What the heck is this Octopus Initiative thing?

 I am a winner, what do I do now?

 Congratulations!
 Your artwork is ready and waiting for you at the museum.
-Instructions on how to contact Nell Mack, the Octopus Initiative administrator, to set up a collection date and time will be provided in your notification email.
-Nell will have further instructions and info for your loan and return at the time of collection.
+Instructions on how to contact Krista Lauer, the Octopus Initiative administrator, to set up a collection date and time will be provided in your notification email.
+Krista will have further instructions and info for your loan and return at the time of collection.

 I missed out this month, what do I do now?